Have a hankering for comfort food? Or do just have to have extra salty snacks all time? Don’t worry, you’re not going crazy!

 As we said, no two women are exactly the same!
 You might want pizza and only pizza (maybe pop some veg on top), while others might be sick at the thought of a margherita, it all depends on you.
 However, here is a list of some common cravings that many women experience…

-Don’t worry, spicy food is not bad for your baby while pregnant and many women crave anything with a couple of chillies next to its name when they’re at their peak of cravings.
+- Spicy food: Don’t worry, spicy food is not bad for your baby while pregnant and many women crave anything with a couple of chillies next to its name when they’re at their peak of cravings.
 A good tip is to make sure to stay hydrated to try and avoid indigestion or heartburn.

-Sweet foods are always a big hit with pregnant women and honestly, bring it on.
+- Ice cream: Sweet foods are always a big hit with pregnant women and honestly, bring it on.
 By the end of your pregnancy, you’ll have gone through so many different Ben & Jerry’s flavours, you’ll be a connoisseur.
 If you do think it’s getting a little out of hand, though, you can always switch to low-fat frozen yoghurt.

-Craving salt in pregnancy
+Craving salt during pregnancy